 Like most good stories, it started with He-Man.

 When I was 4 or 5 years old I started what would eventually be my first collection.
 He-Man and the Masters of the Universe.
 The greatest toy line of the 80s.
-I didn't even play with them.
+I didn’t even play with them.
 I liked to pose them on my shelves and then dust them.
-Later on, any time I went to the dentist and came out with no cavities I was allowed to go over to Eaton's at Jackson Square in Hamilton and pick out one He-Man figure.
+Later on, whenever I went to the dentist and came out with no cavities I was allowed to go over to Eaton’s at Jackson Square in Hamilton and pick out one He-Man figure.
 I loved riding the old elevator with the wooden gate and the attendant who pushed the buttons for you.
 I never did get a cavity and I still collect He-Man to this day.

 I was 10 or 11 when I got my first comic book.
 It was from a 7-11 spinner rack.
-I couldn't decide on just one but my mom is awesome so she bought me one Green Lantern and one X-Men.
-Hal Jordan was my favorite Super Powers action figure and the X-Men had a cool Jim Lee cover that promised all sorts of thrills.
+I couldn’t decide on just one but my mom is awesome so she bought me one Green Lantern and one X-Men.
+Hal Jordan was my favourite Super Powers action figure and the X-Men had a cool Jim Lee cover that promised all sorts of thrills.
 The X-Men were fighting each other!
-By the age of 14 I had collected every issue of X-Men from #94 up.
+By the age of 14, I had collected every issue of X-Men from #94 up.